Savantos/animations/README.md

 Animations
 ==========

-The plugin will auto detect elements in view on page load, any other element assigned with the `animate` class and a `data-anim-type` attribute will be executed as it enters the viewport.
+The plugin will auto detect elements in view on page load, any other element assigned with the `animate` class and a `data-anim-type` attribute will be executed as it enters the viewport upon scrolling.

 <ul>
   <li>Add the class `no-js` to your `html` tag also</li>